Rafael-Kauati/CFLux/README.md

 ### Requirements : Have Ruby and Rails (preferably Rails 7 or > 7) installed locally
 <hr>

-### Recommendation to build/install the rails dependencies at onces (from the root of the project) :
+### Recommendation to build/install the rails dependencies at onces (from the root of the project), or install via bundle :
 #### Note : this might take 5 minutes or more

 ```